-- A. Work with the Santa Clara Valley Transit Authority (VTA) to seek opportunities to expand local service to improve connectivity to regional transit options. - B. Require new nonresidential development greater than 10,000 square feet or anticipated to include businesses with more than 50 employees to reduce VMT through transportation demand management (TDM) programs.7 - C. Encourage partnerships to develop and implement school bus programs that reduce schoolrelated commutes.8
+- A. Continue to work with the Santa Clara Valley Transportation Authority (VTA) to seek opportunities to expand local service to improve connectivity to regional transit options. - B. Require new projects and new businesses with more than 50 employees to comply with BAAQMD's Regulation 14, Rule 1 (The Bay Area Commuter Benefits Program). - C. Encourage partnerships to develop and implement school bus programs that reduce schoolrelated commutes.